Sparsh-Dwivedi/PizzaResto_Sales-Operations_analysis/README.md

 *	Result: Revenue shows steady growth with spikes during weekends and holidays.
 *	Insight: Weekend and holiday promotions are key to capitalizing on peak sales periods.
 <br><b> 13.
 Top 3 Most Ordered Pizzas by Revenue for Each Category:</b></br>
-<br>*	Result:</br>
+*	Result:
-o	Vegetarian: Margherita, Veggie Delight, Paneer Tikka. o	Non-Vegetarian: BBQ Chicken, Pepperoni, Meat Feast.
+-	Vegetarian: Margherita, Veggie Delight, Paneer Tikka.
+-	Non-Vegetarian: BBQ Chicken, Pepperoni, Meat Feast.
-<br>*	Insight: Both categories have strong contributors, enabling targeted menu engineering.</br>
+-	Insight: Both categories have strong contributors, enabling targeted menu engineering.
 ________________________________________

 ## **Final Conclusion**
 # Key Findings:
-•	The most common pizza size is Large, showing customer preference for value and sharing-sized pizzas.
+*	The most common pizza size is Large, showing customer preference for value and sharing-sized pizzas.
-•	The highest-priced pizza is Truffle Deluxe ($35), positioned as a premium product.
+*	The highest-priced pizza is Truffle Deluxe ($35), positioned as a premium product.
-•	Top 5 most ordered pizzas (e.g., Margherita, BBQ Chicken) dominate sales and customer preferences.
+*	Top 5 most ordered pizzas (e.g., Margherita, BBQ Chicken) dominate sales and customer preferences.
-•	Peak demand hours occur 7:00 PM - 9:00 PM, with weekend and holiday sales showing significant spikes.
+*	Peak demand hours occur 7:00 PM - 9:00 PM, with weekend and holiday sales showing significant spikes.
-•	Non-vegetarian pizzas contribute 60% of total orders, but vegetarian options also have a consistent demand.
+*	Non-vegetarian pizzas contribute 60% of total orders, but vegetarian options also have a consistent demand.
-•	The Pareto Principle is evident: a few pizza types contribute the majority of revenue.
+*	The Pareto Principle is evident: a few pizza types contribute the majority of revenue.
 ________________________________________
 ## **Recommendations:**
 * 1. Promotions: